 How to Mod Someone on Twitch

-Option 1: The easiest way to mod someone on Twitch is to type in the command /mod USERNAME in your chat while they are in your channel.
+The easiest way to mod a Twitch user is to type in the command /mod USERNAME in your chat while they are in your channel.
 The person should become a mod at that point.

 Do Twitch Mods Get Paid?